 Frequently Asked Questions: Internships

-If you have a question, please read through the list of commonly asked questions.
-If your question is not addressed by the list, please e-mail it to us by clicking on "I still have a question."
-We will get back to you as soon as possible.
-Thank you.
+Please read through the following list of frequently asked questions.
+If your question is not addressed by the list, please contact us and you will receive a response as soon as possible.

-- Are non-U.S. citizens eligible to apply for internships at the National Gallery?
+Are non-U.S. citizens eligible to apply for internships at the National Gallery of Art?

-- If I apply for more than one internship program, do I need to send separate applications?
+If I apply for more than one internship program, do I need to complete separate applications?

 No. The minimum requirement is a bachelor's degree, with preference given to graduate students, but please keep us in mind for the future.